Dealing with bailiffs during Coronavirus

-The answer to this depends on the type of debt they are collecting and whether they have visited before.
-If they are collecting an unpaid CCJ and this is their first visit, then they cannot force entry.
+The answer to this depends on the type of debt they are collecting, and whether they have visited before.
+If they are collecting an unpaid CCJ and this is their first visit, they cannot force entry.
 There are however certain situations where bailiffs can force entry, including:

-- They have gained peaceful entry before: If they have been in your property before by means of peaceful entry, they can then force entry when they next visit if you do not allow them in.
+- They have gained peaceful entry before: If they have been in your property before by means of ‘peaceable entry’, they can force entry when they next visit if you do not allow them in.

 - County Court bailiffs entering a commercial property: They can only do this if there is no living accommodation attached.
 They need permission from the court to force entry into any commercial property.

-- Collecting income tax or VAT: They must also have permission from the court, for example a tax collector with a warrant from a Magistrates court, and they can only do this if they failed in a previous attempt at peaceful entry.
+- Collecting income tax or VAT: They must also have permission from the court – for example a tax collector with a warrant from a Magistrates court.
+And they can only do this if they failed in a previous attempt at ‘peaceable entry’.

 - Following goods: Where entry was gained from a different property and made a levy, and they are now following the goods.

-If you are worried about a bailiff forcing entry to your property and are expecting a visit, contact PayPlan for free advice.
+If you are worried about a bailiff forcing entry to your property and are expecting a visit, contact PayPlan on 0800 280 2816 for free advice.

 What can I do if I receive a notice to say a bailiff is coming to my house?

-If you have received notification telling you a bailiff is going to call at your house, you may be able to negotiate some sort of repayment to the lender (your creditor) before they call.
+If you have received a Notice of Enforcement telling you a bailiff is going to call at your house, you may be able to negotiate some sort of repayment to the lender (your creditor) before they call.